hard-soft/cakephp-email-queue/README.md

     use EmailQueue\EmailQueue;
     EmailQueue::enqueue($to, $data, $options);

-`enqueue` method receives 3 arguments:
+`EmailQueue::enqueue` method receives 3 arguments:

-- First argument is a string or array of email addresses that will be treated as recipients.
+- First argument is a string or array of email addresses that will be treated as recipients or `to` param if component-method is used.
-- Second arguments is an array of view variables to be passed to the email template
+- Second arguments is an array of view variables to be passed to the email template, or `template_vars` array param if component-method is used.

+`EmailComponent::enqueue` method can be used like `EmailQueue::enqueue` or by passing a single array with all key/values

+    use EmailQueue\Controller\Component\EmailComponent;
+    EmailComponent::enqueue($mail, [$data, $options]);

-- Third arguments is an array of options, possible options are
+- Third arguments is an array of `options`, possible options are

+ * `to`: String or Array with recipient(s) (component-method-only otherwise first param)
+ * `template_vars`: Array with view variables (component-method-only otherwise second param)
  * `subject`: Email's subject
  * `send_at`: date time sting representing the time this email should be sent at (in UTC)
  * `template`:  the name of the element to use as template for the email message. (maximum supported length is 100 chars)